encord-team/encord-active/docs/docs/installation.md

 #### SSH key

-If you intend to use Encord Active with an Encord Annotate project you'll need to mount a voulume with your SSH key as well.
+If you intend to use Encord Active with an Encord Annotate project you'll need to mount a volume with your SSH key as well.

 ```shell
 docker run -it --rm -p 8501:8501 -p 8000:8000 -v ${PWD}:/data -v ${HOME}/.ssh:/root/.ssh encord/encord-active